 Although NordVPN may be working for you at the moment, it’s almost a sure bet that they’ll let you down someday.
 Before that happens, I strongly suggest you give ExpressVPN a try.

-ExpressVPN provides reliable access to Netflix, responds quickly when their VPN servers are blocked by Netflix and offers 24/7 live chat, so it’s easy to report any issues you’re having with the service, whether it’s Netflix-related or another issue.
+ExpressVPN provides reliable access to Netflix, responds quickly when new IP addresses are required, and offers 24/7 live chat.
+This makes it easy to report any issues you’re having with the service, whether it’s Netflix-related or another issue.

-In addition, ExpressVPN provides fast, encrypted connections and does a top-notch job of protecting their users’ privacy.
+In addition, ExpressVPN provides fast, encrypted connections and does a top-notch job of protecting its users’ privacy.

 ExpressVPN is a sure bet to meet your online needs, and with a 30-day money-back guarantee, there is nothing to lose by giving them a try.

 - NordVPN not Working with Netflix?
 Try this...

 - My Methodology for Assessing VPNs for Netflix Access

 - NordVPN Netflix FAQs

 - Does a VPN Allow Me to Watch all of the Content on Netflix?